GeeeHesso/PowerData/TemperateOptimalPowerFlow.jl/README.md

 TOPF: Temperate Optimal Power Flow
 ==================================

-This project relies on a [fork](https://github.com/gillioz/PowerModels.jl) of the [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) package to perform an Optimal Power Flow (OPF) that disfavors heavily-loaded lines.
+This package relies on a [fork](https://github.com/gillioz/PowerModels.jl) of the [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) package to perform an Optimal Power Flow (OPF) that disfavors heavily-loaded lines.